 Don’t look now but you are possessed.
 Yes you!
 Picture The Exorcist, but in a good way.
 In your gut.
 Right now.
-Around 39 trillion (for the non-mathematicians that is 12 zeros) microbes are going about their business – fungi, viruses and bacteria – mostly bacteria.
+Around 39 trillion (for the non-mathematicians that is 12 zeros) microbes are going about their business – fungi, viruses, archea and bacteria – mostly bacteria.
 They influence so many of our internal processes that they are an integral part of who we are, of how we are, of how healthy we are.
 So we need them.
 If they are in good nick and the tribe is diverse, then their influence is positive.
-If not, things can get a bit ugly (back to The Exorcist again) both in terms of physical and emotional/mental health.
+If not, things can get a bit ugly (back to The Exorcist again) both in terms of physical health and emotional and mental health.
 Here, courtesy of Dr Perlmutter is a brief overview of just some of the things we now know our microbes do for us:

 *Aid digestion and nutrient absorption

 *Help neutralise toxins found in food

 *Help programme and modulate the immune system (the gut contains around 80% of our immune system - yes 80% - that is not a typo!)

 *Produce enzymes and neurotransmitters (one way our microbes are talking to our brain is via our enteric (gut) nervous system)

 *Help control the inflammatory pathways in our body – which in turn have a major impact on a rather large range of chronic illnesses.

 So we need to look after this tribe.
 And one of the most significant factors influencing the state of our microbial population (diversity is important – they are not a Brexit kind of community in there) is, drum roll, THE FOOD WE EAT.
 Which makes me feel happy (because I have the power to care for my microbes all by myself) and overwhelmed (because that means no one else is going to do it FOR me).